BSAcc in Accountancy

 |Graduate Level Coursework||30|

-Additional 3 hours of humanities fulfilled in Accountancy foundation courses.
+Certain Accountancy Foundation Courses must be included.
 Students also need to fulfill an International Studies Component (3 hours) to be selected with your advisor.
 These classes can be taken at the undergraduate or graduate level.

 Semester Plan - Bachelor of Science in Accountancy and Master of Accountancy***